Skip to main content

 Subscribe to the Gleap user topic

 The last step to complete the push notification setup is to subscribe to the user topic, which Gleap will send the push notifications to.
-In order to do so, you will need to register the register & unregister push message topic callbacks.

 });